theo-armour/theo-armour.github.io/posts/ageism.md

 * Talk to your future self
 * note that you are likely to be far happier than you are now
 * Visit Assisted living centers
-* Note the great opportunites for elderly oriented websites and apps
+* Note the great opportunittes for elderly oriented websites and apps
 * Write a will, save lots of money
 * Note that most old people suck at getting old.
 Try not to be one of them.
 * played right aging can be a tremendous learning experience